China has rejected Coca-Cola's

 JPMorgan analyst Selina Sia said the two companies would have held a combined 40 percent of China's fruit juice market, and the ruling was not a surprise.

 If Coke were to take over Huiyuan, it will dominate the soft drinks market in China, which not only hurts consumers, but also other sector participants, she said.

 Huiyuan controls more than a tenth of a Chinese fruit and vegetable juice market that grew 15 percent last year to $2 billion.
 Coca-Cola has a 9.7 percent market share and dominates in diluted juices.

 China is Coke's fourth-largest market and a key battleground with rival PepsiCo Inc

-Jeffery Lau, an analyst with Polaris Capital in Hong Kong, said the ruling confirmed that China remains unwilling to allow the takeover of a national brand.
+Jeffery Lau, an analyst with Polaris Capital in Hong Kong, said the ruling confirms that China remains unwilling to allow the takeover of a national brand.

-But this is not exactly a huge surprise, he said.
-Protectionism has been on the rise everywhere this year.
+But this is not exactly a huge surprise.
+Protectionism has been on the rise everywhere this year, he said.

 TIT FOR TAT?